Hypergraph Representation via Axis-Aligned Point-Subspace Cover

-Assume there is an independent set $I$ of $G$ of size at least $\ell$.
-In what follows we construct a matching $M$ of size $t$.
-If $v \in I$ then we add the set $A(v)$ to $M$.
-Otherwise we add $B(v)$ to $M$.
-Note that this ensures that for any edge path corresponding to some edge $uv$ in the input graph at most one of its end points will be included in $M$.
-This is, because at most one of the nodes $u,v$ is in $I$.
+Assume that there is an independent set $I$ of $G$ of size $r'\ge r$.
+We construct a matching $M$ of size at least $t$ as follows.
+For each vertex $v$ of $G$, if $v \in I$, we add the set $A(v)$ to $M$; otherwise, we add the set $B(v)$ to $M$.
+This ensures that, for any edge path corresponding to an edge $(u,v)$ of $G$, at most one of its end points will be included in $M$, because at most one of the vertices $u,v$ is in $I$.
 This allows us to add two inner points of each edge path to $M$.
-Thus, $|M| = \ell \cdot (n-1) + (n-\ell) \cdot (n-2) + 2 m$ and this means that $|M| = t$ as required.
+Thus,

-Now, assume conversely that $H$ has a matching $M$ of size at least $t$.
-Consider vertex paths of $H$.
-Observe that if some vertex path $P(v)$ the matching $M$ contains points both in $A(v)$ and $B(v)$ then $M\cap P(v)$ has size at most $n-2$.
-Hence, we can w.l.o.g.\ assume that $M\cap P(v)=B(v)$.
-By this, we can assume that every vertex has either only points of type A or only points of type B in the matching.
-Assume that there is an edge path corresponding to some edge $uv\in E$ where both endpoints are in $M$, that is, $M\cap P(u)=A(u)$ and $M\cap P(v)=A(v)$.
-Then this edge path contains only \emph{one} inner point that is in $M$.
-Now we can change the matching $M$ so that $M\cap P(u)=B(u)$ and so that the edge path contains \emph{two} points in $M$ without decreasing the size of $M$ overall.
-Hence, we can assume that for any edge $uv\in E$ we do not have $M\cap P(u)=A(u)$ and $M\cap P(v)=A(v)$ simultaneously.
-We can also assume that any edge path contains two points in $M$.
+Now, assume conversely that $H(G)$ has a matching $M$ of size at least $t$.
+We first modify $M$ such that it remains a valid matching of size at least $t$ but has a structure corresponding to an independent set in $G$ as described above.
+Consider vertex paths of~$H(G)$.
+Observe that if, for a vertex $v$ of $G$, the matching $M$ contains points both of $A(v)$ and $B(v)$, then $M\cap P(v)$ has size at most $n-2$.
+In this case, we change the matching on $P(v)$ to $B(v)$ without decreasing its size.
+Thus, assume that $M\cap P(v)=B(v)$.
+Using this assumption, we can ensure that every vertex path has either only points of type A or only points of type B in $M$.
+Assume that there is an edge path $P((u,v))$ corresponding to some edge $(u,v)\in E$ where both endpoints are in $M$.
+This implies $M\cap P(u)=A(u)$ and $M\cap P(v)=A(v)$.
+Then $P((u,v))$ contains only \emph{one} inner point that is in $M$.
+In this case, we change the matching $M$ so that $M\cap P(u)=B(u)$ and so that $P((u,v))$ contains \emph{two} inner points in $M$ without decreasing the size of $M$ overall.
+Hence, we can assume that, for any edge $(u,v)\in E$, we do not have $M\cap P(u)=A(u)$ and $M\cap P(v)=A(v)$ simultaneously.
+We can also assume that any edge path contains two inner points in $M$.